wh-alice/mig_visualstudio/vs/test_notintoc/how-to--clone-test-suites-to-other-test-plans.md

 ---
-title: "How to: Clone Test Suites to Other Test Plans" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Clone Test Suites to Other Test Plans | testtitle" ms.custom: "" ms.date: "09/28/2016"
+ms.prod: "visual-studio-tfs-dev14"